Lifesaver Jerrycan 20000UF review

 If you live (mostly) off-the-grid you definitely should!
 It provides you with the freedom to fill up your jerrycan wherever you want.
 Once you have this piece of gear it doesn’t matter where you are, as long as there is a source of water you’ll be fine.

 It will provide you with more freedom than ever before.
 If you’re stationary for a week you don’t need to worry about bringing loads of water.
 We bought it to make sure our drinking water was safe, but were surprised by the freedom it provides.
 This will be a big gamechanger for people that are staying in one place for more than a few days.
 Thanks to this jerrycan we could self-isolate and go into lockdown, whilst wildcamping in a remote region of Portugal at the end of 2020.
 The Lifesaver provided us with safe drinking water and made it possible to stay in one place without going to the store to buy water.
+We also love the fact that we can fill up our water at the most random wells in Africa.
+So far we haven’t gotten sick, which is a nice thing.
+Especially here in West-Africa!

 If you’re the type of traveler that lives off-the-grid or goes to remote places this jerrycan should be part of your kit.
 There really aren’t that many rugged options to provide you with safe drinking water.
 Most options require a dedicated fixed watersystem or electricity, or don’t filter out viruses.
 This is one of a few that truly works for overlanders and has proven its worth time and time again.
 If you’re not considering a fixed (and probably more expensive) water solution, than this is the portable unit you should buy in our opinion.
 We won’t venture out without it.